How to change your Universal Credit Claimant Commitment

 Your work coach should adjust your Claimant Commitment if your mental health condition means you only feel comfortable in specific jobs.
 For example, you don't want a customer-facing job because you have social anxiety.

-If you are recently unemployed, you can ask your work coach to restrict your search to a specific job for three months.
-For example, you may want to look for engineering jobs that pay similar to your previous job because you have experience in this field of work
+If you are recently unemployed, you can ask your work coach to restrict your search to a specific job for 4 weeks.
+For example, you may want to look for engineering jobs that pay a similar amount to your previous job because you have experience in this field of work

 To do this, you will need to provide evidence that you have a reasonable chance of finding the specific job you want.
 To do this, you can show your work coach relevant experience, training, and qualifications.